- Get started with the Red River Radio Amateurs

 Get started with the Red River Radio Amateurs

-RRRA’s Amateur Radio license test preparation classes have been paused for the duration of the COVID-19 pandemic.
+RRRA’s Amateur Radio license test preparation classes and license testing sessions have been paused for the duration of the COVID-19 pandemic.

 What is Ham Radio?